violitak/ezpaarse-middlewares/on-campus-counter/README.md

 By default, only [private IPv4 addresses](https://en.wikipedia.org/wiki/Private_network#Private_IPv4_address_spaces) are considered on-campus.
 More ranges can be added by providing an `onCampusCounter` key in the ezPAARSE configuration (`config.local.json`).

 `onCampusCounter` should be an array, where each element is either a valid range string, or an object with a string property `label` and an array property `ranges` containing valid range strings.
+Ranges also accept single IPv4 addresses.

 When a range is associated with a label, `on_campus` will contain the label instead of `Y`.